“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 In founding SCSF, the continuing vision has been to support and mentor the next generation of psychosynthesis coaches.
 To this end a small team began to work on ways to realize the vision of building resources, support and community for psychosynthesis coaches and ways to bring our work more fully into the world.

-Continue to hold the vision, build and refine our work amidst the uncertainty of the times and limited resources.
+We Continue to hold the vision, build and refine our work amidst the uncertainty of the times and limited resources.

 Our Psychosynthesis Coaching Practice Group Pilot was impacted by a variety of factors, not least of which was COVID.
 It was time to pause and re-orient while also continuing to hold the vision, build and refine the work amidst the uncertainty of the time and limited resources.